enricoros/fotowall/README.markdown

 ### Current Wishlist

+* restore the common behavior for rotating (left click)
+* add the undo support
+* link the download to blogs and fix links everywhere
+* check for updates
 * display on-screen selection for pictures
 * perform rectangular image composition based on an input picture (color, pattern)
 * perform image distribution based on shapes or probability sampling (on a sprayed grayscale canvas)